 I appreciate her perspective, and yet when it comes to dinner parties I have planned or attended it is mainly the food I remember – more so than the people or conversations.

-I have known some people who belong to a circle of friends that have bi-monthly dinner parties.
+I have known some people who belong to a circle of friends that have monthly dinner parties.
 Though never involved in anything that routine, I do recall having more frequent dinner parties when first married - and oddly that was at a time when my cooking credentials were negligible.
 In fact, I tended to routinize the meal and some memories of the menu make me laugh out loud.

-Once prosciutto entered my life, a classic starter was a wee glass dish (I love wee glass dishes) with an artful display (was it?) of a slice of cantaloupe, with prosciutto, cheese and grapes.
+Once prosciutto entered my life, a classic starter was a wee glass plate (I love wee glass dishes) with an artful display (was it?) of a slice of cantaloupe, with prosciutto, cheese and grapes.
 This was an exotic departure from typical “banquet” menus at the time which began with some combo of fruit cocktail, a half grapefruit dotted with a half maraschino cherry, and/or a glass of tomato juice.

 Trips to Germany and Austria inspired the addition of a soup course to our dinner party menu - bouillon mit ei - which translates to broth with an egg yolk floating in it - and dotted with chopped parsley.
 The laughable part was that the bouillon did not come from hours of cooking, but from a cube - or maybe it was the (discontinued) Horne’s Chicken Soup Base that my grandmother and mother swore was the secret to fabulous “home-made” chicken soup.
 Guests were invited to give their soup a stir and the egg yolk turned the dish into creamy yumminess.
 Was I more adventurous then, or naive?
 I’m not sure how guests today would react to a course served with a raw egg.
 Mind you – a recent trend that some call Vietnamese Coffee adds a raw egg yolk and condensed milk to coffee.